Pathoschild/smapi-mod-dump/source/~Hedgehog-Technologies/src/AutoForager/README.md

 ### Extensibility
 - Custom Trees and Fruit Trees should automatically get picked up and recognized by the AutoForager
-- If you are a mod maker working on custom Forageable items, to have your item regonized by the AutoForager all you need to do is add the context tag `forage_item` to the item definition
+- If you are a mod maker working on custom Forageable items, to have your item recognized by the AutoForager all you need to do is add the context tag `forage_item` to the item definition
+  - Alternatively, you can create a [content pack](./docs/ContentPack.md) that can also help to categorize your custom forageables / trees

 ### Translation
 &nbsp;     | No Translation  | Partial Translation  | Full Translation  | Translated By